keigoi/kmclib/artifact/artifact.md

    - Click the icon "Utilities" and scroll the window down
 7. Type `cd /media/tacas22/artifact; ./install.sh`
 8. All necessary files should be installed.
 If the password is asked, type `tacas22`.
-   - In the end, Visual Studio Code will open
    - Close the terminal and reopen, to make the updated PATH effective.
 9. Open a terminal and navigate to `/home/tacas22/kmclib`.
 10. Follow the instructions below.